-In this conditional trigger power automate tutorial, we will learn how to trigger a Power Automate (Microsoft Flow) conditionally (based on certain conditions) in the SharePoint Online list.
+In this article on conditional Power Automate trigger conditions, we will learn how to trigger a Power Automate flow conditionally (based on certain conditions) in the SharePoint Online list.

 - How to configure the conditional trigger in Power Automate?